-During analysis, items of evidence may be created or collected, which may be used for future testing.
-For trace evidence, fire debris extracts, exemplar test impressions, lifts/casts of unknown impressions, digital images, microscope slides, and trace evidence are included.
-Digital images, fire debris extracts, and microscope slides are typically maintained at the RISCL but may be returned to the submitted agency.
-All other evidence will be returned to the submitting agency.
+During analysis, items of evidence may be created or collected which may be used for future testing.
+In the trace evidence section, this includes fire debris extracts, exemplar test impressions, lifts/casts of unknown impressions, microscope slides, gunshot residue stubs, and trace evidence.
+If any fire debris extracts, exemplar test impressions, lifts/casts of unknown impressions, microscope slides, gunshot residue stubs, and/or trace evidence are created or collected during analysis, they will be listed on the report.
+Those items will be given to the submitting agency with the submitted evidence at the conclusion of all relevant analyses.